 You can learn how to be healthier while on your cruise

 Cruise ships aren’t just all about laying around and getting a tan these days.
 You can also get healthier.
 Seminars in the spa and fitness areas can give you advice on how to achieve whole-body wellness, including stress reduction, meditation, and more.
 They are usually free to attend, but keep in mind that you might try to be sold something as well.

 Cruises offer perfect views of sunrises and sunsets

 Stay in a normal hotel room, and you might have a good view of a sunrise or a sunset… if you’re lucky.
-But since cruise ships are at sea and there are no obstructions around, you can see every sunrise or sunset on the ship.
+But since cruise ships are at sea and there are no obstructions around, you can see every sunrise or sunset on the ship when you’re in the Caribbean.
 There’s little that’s better than having a cup of coffee with the sunrise and a tropical drink with the sunset.

 Most people live within a few hours drive of a port